-The symptoms of a second-degree burn can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis and to assess how bad the burn is.
+These symptoms can be caused by other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis and to assess how bad the burn is.

 How is a second-degree burn diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 The diagnosis of a second-degree burn is based on the signs and symptoms, and recent exposure to something that can cause a burn.
-This may be the sun, something hot, or a chemical.
+This may be the sun, something hot, electricity, or a chemical.

 How is a second-degree burn treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.